-Areas of application for our high-speed series are typical process spectroscopic applications such as the quantitative or qualitative analysis of ingredients, color measurements, or the evaluation of coatings and loading masses, for which a high measurement rate is crucial.
+Areas of application for our high-speed series are typical process spectroscopic measurement tasks such as the quantitative or qualitative analysis of ingredients, color measurements, or the evaluation of coatings and loading masses, for which a high measurement rate is crucial.

 Firstly, these are processes in which the measured goods are passing the sensor at very high frequency, and yet a 100% inspection is required.

 On the other hand, high-speed technology is used for fast processes, which must be measured with a high temporal resolution.
 For example, fast chemical reactions such as the hardening of multicomponent systems during surface sealing can be monitored in real-time and characterized by their kinetics.
 Even when monitoring fast reactions in the small volumes of microreactors, the exact endpoint is determined in the millisecond range, which requires measurement rates in the kHz range.